Yossi/agent-stats-utils/README.md

 for your group and extracts the top *N* agents for each category.
 Ties for *N*th place are all included.
 Also includes a ding summary for the week or month (see above: summary).
-Formats everything with G+ markup so it looks decent when you post to G+.
+By default, formats everything with G+ markup so it looks decent when you post to G+.
+Templates for other output formats can be created.
+See Templates.

 ### update_group_names
 Compares the group names from the database to the names online.
 If a name has